global-river-chem/data-workflow_spatial/PROGRESS_UPDATES.md

 ## 2026-07-20: Box cleanup

 - Copied the corrected July 20 extract, its check and change logs, coverage tables, and AppEEARS QA plots to `spatial-data-files/appeears-nasa/`.
-- Removed 3,193 unreferenced files from `artisanal-shapefiles-2/`, retaining all sidecars for the 27 shapefiles referenced directly by the accepted watershed package.
+- Removed 3,193 unused files from `artisanal-shapefiles-2/`.
+Kept the 27 watershed shapefiles used by the final file, along with their required `.dbf`, `.shx`, and `.prj` files.
 - Removed rejected July 15 candidate folders, the MCM channel-polygon archive, 17 unreferenced reprojection folders, the superseded 120 MB `silica-watersheds` package, and the replaced July 19 wide CSV.
 - Retained the current combined watershed source, all accepted recovered-site bundles, and the source README for the five July 17 recoveries.
-- The watershed-source area decreased from 416 MB to 129 MB.
-Post-cleanup validation found 524 valid, nonempty geometries, 524 unique site IDs, all 62 source shapefiles present, and all 248 required shapefile sidecars present.
+- The watershed folder decreased from 416 MB to 129 MB.
+After cleanup, the final watershed file still contained 524 valid watersheds and 524 unique site IDs.
+All 62 source shapefiles and their 248 required companion files were present.
 - No Google Drive upload was performed.